 My interest in visual impairment was cemented when I met a former CEO of Sight Support Derbyshire, a formidable and inspiring woman.

 I joined Sight Support Derbyshire as a volunteer in the fundraising team in 2009.
-Since then I have enjoyed the exhilaration of abseiling at Monsal Head, worn Rudolph’s antlers whilst Christmas bag packing at Morrisons, and got thoroughly wet at the Duck Race a couple of years ago!
+Since then I have enjoyed the exhilaration of abseiling at Monsal Head, worn Rudolph’s antlers whilst Christmas bag packing at Morrisons, and got thoroughly wet at the Duck Race a few years ago!

 I have travelled extensively as a sighted guide including standing in Nelson Mandela’s cell on Robben Island, horse riding in the Cuban mountains and visiting the Auschwitz-Birkenau concentration camps.
 I have made some amazing friends on these holidays and am in awe of their personal achievements.

-I have nearly 40 years’ experience of working in both Health and Social Care in various positions and bring that wealth of knowledge to the Board.
+I have over 45 years’ experience of working in both Health and Social Care in various positions and bring that wealth of knowledge to the Board.
 I am also the proud mum to my daughter, who is a solicitor, and my son, who is a computer engineer for Google, and intend to draw on their expertise to enhance my role as a trustee!